 Buy a new home without waiting for your current home to sell.
 A bridge loan eliminates the need for a home sale contingency, making your offer more competitive in a tight housing market.

 You’ll make two or three mortgage payments.
-Once you borrow against your equity and buy your new home, you’ll be carrying at least two, possibly three monthly mortgage payments, depending on how you use the bridge loan.
+Once you borrow against your equity and buy your new home, you’ll be carrying at least two, possibly three monthly mortgage payments, depending on how you use this type of loan.
 This can add up fast and become unsustainable.

 Higher interest rates and closing costs.
 Like most short-term lending options, bridge loans come with higher interest rates and closing costs.
 Lenders charge higher rates and fees to make it worth their while because you are borrowing only for a short time.
 You might have trouble making the payments on both mortgages if you have a hard time selling your current home.